 - You will receive payment via the method you choose: direct deposit (fastest) or debit card.

 - Each week you file for Pandemic Unemployment Assistance benefits, you'll need to answer special questions in addition to regular unemployment questions.
-More information about these questions can be found on page 26 of the Expanded Pandemic Unemployment Guide.
+More information about these questions can be found in the COVID-19 unemployment guide.

 - If you find work, stop filing weekly claims.
 Your payments will stop.